 Promote improved housing conditions for extremely low, very low, and low income households by providing information and assistance.
-Specific Action Items to Achieve Goal

-- 1. Increased public awareness efforts to promote Help for Texans on the TDHCA website - 2.
-Improvement of technology used to be responsive to and interactive with TDHCA's stakeholders and interested general public - 3.
-Maximize Colonia Self-Help Centers' utilization of existing program and fair housing promotional materials and outreach efforts How the Goal Supports Each Statewide Objective - 1.
+- Increased public awareness efforts to promote Help for Texans on the TDHCA website - Improvement of technology used to be responsive to and interactive with TDHCA's stakeholders and interested general public - Maximize Colonia Self-Help Centers' utilization of existing program and fair housing promotional materials and outreach efforts

 Accountable to tax and fee payers of Texas.